IBM/credit-risk-workshop-cpd/workshop/pre-work/README.md

 ![Project name](../.gitbook/assets/images/prework/project-import-name.png)

 * A new tab opens up, where you can create the Cloud Object Service.
 By default, a `Lite` (Free) plan will be selected.
-Scroll down and give update the name of your Cloud Object Storage service if you wish, and click `Create`.
+Scroll down and update the name of your Cloud Object Storage service if you wish, and click `Create`.

 ![Create COS instance](../.gitbook/assets/images/prework/create-cos-instance.png)